Owen Harper: Literature

 Owen appears in the first six of the Torchwood novels, published by BBC Books.
 The first wave, Another Life by Peter Anghelides, Border Princes by Dan Abnett, and Slow Decay by Andy Lane, were published in January 2007.
 Published in March 2008, and tying in with the concurrently airing second series of Torchwood, Owen appears in the novels Trace Memory by David Llewellyn, The Twilight Streets by Gary Russell, and Something in the Water by Trevor Baxendale.
 The novel Another Life reveals that Owen once had a relationship with a fellow medical student, Megan Tegg, in London.
 When he split up with her in 2001, he moved to Cardiff to continue his medical course.

 In the novel Trace Memory, Owen is seen on the verge of completing his medical course in Cardiff in 2003.
 These appearances are consistent with his history shown in "Fragments".

 As with all Doctor Who and Torchwood spin-off media, the canonicity in relation to the television series is unclear.

 Owen also appears in the first two Torchwood audio books, Hidden by Steven Savile, narrated by Naoko Mori (who plays Toshiko). and Everyone Says Hello by Dan Abnett, narrated by Burn Gorman.

 Audio drama

 Gorman has reprised the role of Owen for various Torchwood audio dramas with Big Finish Productions, beginning with 2017's Corpse Day.

 Concept and creation

 Owen was initially conceived as "a bit of a lad" and was going to be "more of a conventional leading man".
 However, as Russell T Davies and Chris Chibnall developed the series, they decided they wanted the character to be "more interesting".
-Casting director Andy Pryor reveals that they originally looked at "hunky" actors to play the part, but realised that they needed somebody more "complex" and who would contrast against John Barrowman who plays Captain Jack.
+Casting director Andy Pryor reveals that they originally looked at "hunky" actors to play the part, but realised that they needed somebody more "complex" who would contrast with John Barrowman who plays Captain Jack.
 Burn Gorman was eventually cast in the role because Pryor had been impressed with his work in Bleak House and on stage; Pryor claims that Gorman "always brings an edgy, slightly dangerous energy to his work.
 He's sexy in a very individual way."